Multivalued Monotone Stochastic Differential Equations with Jumps: Introduction

-It is well known that for every nonempty closed convex set $D\subset \mathbb{ R}^{d}$ its indicator function $\varphi={I}_{D}$ is a convex and proper lower semicontinuous function (see Remark \ref{rem2.1}--$b$)).
-This implies that equations (\ref{eq1.1}) are strongly connected with SDEs with reflecting boundary condition in convex domains.
+It is well known that for every nonempty closed convex set $D\subset\mathbb{ R}^{d}$ its indicator function $\varphi={I}_{D}$ is a convex and proper lower semicontinuous function (see Remark \ref{rem2.1}(b)).
+This implies that equations (\ref{eq1.1}) are strongly related to stochastic differential equations (SDEs) with reflecting boundary condition in convex domains.
 Such type of equations were introduced by A.V.
-Skorokhod \cite{sk/61, sk/62} in one-dimensional case and $D=\mathbb{R}^{+}$.
-The case of reflecting It\^{o} diffusions in convex domains $D$ was studied in detail by T. Tanaka \cite{ta/79} and for generally, not necessary convex, domains by P--L. Lions, A.S.
-Sznitman \cite {li-sn/83} and Y. Saisho \cite{sa/87}.
-L. S\l omi\'{n}ski \cite{sl/93, sl/96} and W. \L aukajtys \cite{la/04} considered SDEs with reflecting boundary conditions in convex domain driven by a semimartingale.
+Skorokhod \cite{sk,ss} in one-dimensional case and $D=\mathbb{R}^{+}$.
+The case of reflecting It\^{o} diffusions in convex domains $D$ was studied in detail by T. Tanaka \cite{ta/79} and for general, not necessary convex domains, by P-L. Lions, A.S.
+Sznitman \cite {li-sn/83}, A. Rozkosz \cite{Ro} and Y. Saisho \cite{sa/87}.
+W. \L aukajtys \cite{la/04} and L. S\l omi\'{n}ski \cite{sl/93,sl/01} considered SDEs with reflecting boundary conditions in convex domain driven by a general semimartingale.
 Approximations of solutions of SDEs with reflecting boundary condition were studied in D. L \'{e}pingle \cite{le/95}, J.L.
-Menaldi \cite{me/83}, R. Pettersson \cite {pe/95}, L. S\l omi\'{n}ski \cite{sl/94,sl/01} and W. \L aukajtys, L. S\l omi \'{n}ski \cite{la-sl/03,la-sl/13}.
-In all cited papers devoted to reflecting SDEs in convex domains the projection used is the classical one, i.e. if $ |\Delta K_{t}|>0$ then
+Menaldi \cite{me/83}, R. Pettersson \cite {pe/95}, M. Bossy, E. Gobet, D. Talay \cite{bgt}, M. Bossy, M. Ciss\'e, D. Talay \cite{bct}, W. \L aukajtys, L. S\l omi \'{n}ski \cite{la-sl/03,la-sl/13} and L. S\l omi\'{n}ski \cite{sl/94,sl/01}.
+It is worth noting that in all the papers devoted to reflecting SDEs in convex domains the projection used is the classical one, i.e. if $ |\Delta K_{t}|>0$ then (\ref{eq1.2}) is satisfied with $\Pi$ replaced by the classical classical projection on $\overline{\mathrm{D}(A)}$, i.e. $x=\Pi_{\overline{\mathrm{D}(A)}}(z)$ iff $|z-x|=\inf\{|z-x^{\prime}|:x^{\prime}\in\overline{\mathrm{D}(A)}\}$.